Amgboji/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The eggs of the brood
+Write a shell script that adds the two